 Creeping Jenny is a fast growing (potentially invasive in lawn) ground cover that produces bright yellow flowers.
 It is lightly steppable making it a good choice for around garden path stones.
-This is a guide about growing creeping Jenny, money wort, or creeping Charlie.
+This is a page about growing creeping Jenny, money wort, or creeping Charlie.

 Botanical Name: | Lysimachia nummularia |